Transferring Property

 - Provides a legal description of the property

-- Is signed by the person transferring the property.
-A notary public must notarize the seller's signature.
+- Is signed by the person transferring the property (notary public must notarize the seller's signature)

 Types of Deeds: Warranty and Quitclaim

-There are two types of deeds commonly used in real estate transactions: warranty deeds and quitclaim deeds.
+Two types of deeds are commonly used in real estate transactions: warranty deeds and quitclaim deeds.

-Quitclaim Deed: A quitclaim deed transfers the ownership interest the grantor/seller has in the real estate but makes no promises or guarantees about what that interest is or that title is good.
-Quitclaim deeds are most commonly used to clear up title problems, to transfer property between spouses after a divorce, or in informal transactions between friends or family members.
+Quitclaim Deed: A quitclaim deed establishes the ownership interest the grantor/seller has in the real estate but does not guarantee good title.
+Quitclaim deeds are most commonly used to clear up title problems.
+They're also used to transfer property between spouses after a divorce or for informal title transfer between friends or family members.

 Holding Title: Joint Tenancy and Tenancy in Common

-When two or more people purchase property together, the real estate lawyer must also determine how they want to hold the title.
+When two or more people purchase property together, they must also determine how they want to hold the title.
 The most common options are to hold the property as joint tenants or as tenants in common.
 (Note: the word "tenant" in this context is an old English term that means "owner.")

-This decision about how to hold title does not have a lot of influence day-to-day, but it can make a great difference in how the land is treated upon the death of a co-owner.
+This decision can make a great difference in how the land is treated upon the death of a co-owner.

 Joint Tenancy

 A joint tenancy involves the right of survivorship, which must be stated in the grantee clause.
-When one joint tenant dies, that owner's share passes automatically to the surviving joint tenant.
-This happens whether or not the deceased owner had a will.
-In fact, it happens even if the deceased owner's will attempts to leave their interest in the land to someone else.
+When one joint tenant dies, their share passes automatically to the surviving joint tenant.
+This happens whether the deceased owner has a will.
+It happens even if the deceased owner's will attempts to leave their interest in the land to someone else.

 Joint tenancy is a popular form of co-ownership between married couples because there is no need for a will or probate, which can save significant time and money.

-A small number of states also recognize "tenancy by the entirety," which is a form of joint tenancy with the right of survivorship that can only be created between married couples.
+A few states also recognize "tenancy by the entirety."
+This form of joint tenancy can only be created between married couples.

 Tenancy in Common

 Tenancy in common is a form of shared ownership in which two or more people own land without the right of survivorship.
-When a tenant in common dies, the deceased owner's interest passes to his or her heirs or the people named in his or her will, rather than to the other owner(s).
+When a tenant in common dies, their interest passes to the people named in their estate plan rather than to the other owner(s).

 Recording the Deed

-The final step in the conveyancing of property is recording the deed, mortgage, or other legal document in the county where the real property is located.
+The final step in conveying property is recording the deed, mortgage, or other legal document in the county where the real property is located.
 The name of the county office that handles real estate records varies from state to state.
-It is commonly called the county recorder's office, but it could also be a land registry office, registrar of titles, or register of deeds.
+It is commonly called the county recorder's office.
+It can also be a land registry office, registrar of titles, or register of deeds.

-Recording is important as the owner's interests are not fully protected unless and until the documents can be found in the public record.
+The recording is extremely important.
+An owner's interests are not fully protected unless the documents are in the public record.
 The sequence in which deeds and other documents are recorded is important in determining the priority of claims against the property.

 Get Legal Help Transferring Property

-Property transfers frequently involve the largest financial transactions in a person's life.
-The decisions you make during this process could impact you and your heirs.
+Property transfers often involve the largest financial transactions in a person's life.
+The decisions you make during this process could affect you and your heirs.
 Talk with a local real estate attorney to get accurate legal advice.